 Glued to the Olympics?
-Watching other people play sport while you yell “caaaarn Aussie!” at the TV can sure work up an appetite, so we’ve got the perfect Japanese snack to keep you going.
-If you’re worried about missing anything interesting while you’re making them, just whip them up while the race walking is on.
+Watching other people play sport while you yell “caaaarn Aussie!” at the TV can sure work up an appetite, so we’ve got the perfect Japanese snack to keep you going: mushroom and chive gyoza.
+If you’re worried about missing anything interesting while you make them, do it while the race walking is on.
 Those guys will be going for ages.

 Ready to give gyoza a red hot go?
 Try this recipe for mushroom and chive gyoza.
 It’s perfect for snacking on while you’re cheering on the Australian Olympic team.

 Mushroom and chive gyoza

 1½ tbsp ginger, minced

 1 tsp tamari sauce

 Vegetable oil for cooking